OpenID for European Digital Identity: An architectural analysis of user-centric identity management: Summary and conclusion

-We wrapped up this paper in Section~\ref{sec-alt} by arguing that the risks related to EUDI will not go away before the regulators revise its problematic construction of trusted lists.
-In anticipation of that, we gave a number of suggestions for research into technical solutions -- aimed at a broader interpretation of authentication and identity -- that overcome some of the issues with the architecture of OpenID.
+We wrapped up this paper in Section~\ref{sec-alt} by arguing that the risks related to EUDI will not diminish until the regulators revise the problematic use of trusted lists.
+In anticipation of that, we gave a number of suggestions for research into technical solutions that overcome some of the issues with the architecture of OpenID.
 Leveraging the extensibility and interoperability of semantic Web models (URIs, DIDs, RDF), we take W3C VC's to be a good foundation, even though they lack support for attestation documents that are not subject-based.
-We repeated the functional equivalence of OpenID4VCI and OpenID4VP with a combination of OIDC, SIOPv2, OIDC4IDA, and OIDC Claims Aggregation.
-However, we advocate for an architecturally sounder framework based directly on OAuth, which has much broader applicability, especially when extended with the asynchronous and dynamic features of UMA, or in its evolution path through GNAP.
+We repeated the functional equivalence between the new OpenID4VCI and OpenID4VP specifications on the one hand, and a combination of the already existing OIDC, SIOPv2, OIDC4IDA, and OIDC Claims Aggregation on the other.
+However, we advocate for an architecturally sounder framework based directly on OAuth, which has much broader applicability, especially when extended with the asynchronous and dynamic features of UMA, and their mutual evolution path through GNAP.
 Future research should build on these, in line with the A4DS profile, and needs to look into query (meta-)languages that are better suited to uniformly request attestations from a more heterogeneous range of providers.

-We conclude that -- while offering a plausible architecture for the use cases which the EUDI regulations seem to allow -- OpenID's architecture doesn't offer much innovation.
-Both the use cases and the highlighted technical features are achievable with other existing decentralized technologies.
-Without a thorough analysis of (digital) identity, the regulations and their architecture have restricted themselves to a narrow intuition of what credential exchange could look like -- thereby missing the opportunity to construct a truly uniform model of authentication on the Web.
-Moreover, with the choice for OpenID's technical framework, the EUDI ecosystem inherits an architectural history of ignoring best practices in software design, internet security, and interoperability -- without any significant innovation to speak for it, neither on a technical level (e.g., semantic expressivity, query languages, automation) nor with respect to the promised increase in control, privacy, and portability of identity information.
+We conclude that, while OpenID's new architecture can indeed implement the limited amount of use cases which the EUDI regulations allow, it inherits an architectural history of ignoring best practices in software design, internet security, and interoperability, without offering any innovation: both the technical functionality (e.g., semantic expressivity, query languages, automation) and the non-functional features highlighted by the design (i.e., increase in control, privacy, and portability) are already achievable with equivalent decentralized solutions existing today, such as the OIDC extensions for self-issuance, identity assurance, and claims aggregation.